 Why choose Holiday Extras for your Mexico travel insurance?

-Booking with Holiday Extras gives you the choice of three excellent insurance levels, so you can pick the worldwide policy that suits your itinerary:
+Booking with Holiday Extras gives you the choice of four different insurance levels, so you can pick the worldwide policy that suits your itinerary:

-- Bronze contributes £1000 cancellation costs per person, £5 million in medical cover, and £500 for baggage protection.
+- Bronze up to £1000 cancellation costs per person, £5 million in medical cover, and £500 for baggage protection.

 - Silver more than doubles cancellation cover per person to £2,500 and offers medical cover at £10 million, and £1,500 for baggage.

 - Gold cover, offers £5,000 cancellation cover for everyone in your party, £2000 of baggage cover, and £10 million for medical expenditure.

 The option of single trip or annual trip policies provides even more versatility, and all Holiday Extras policies offer cover for children as well**.
 You'll be assured of a straightforward booking process which takes an average of just ten minutes; so you can focus on the details of your trip.

 Practical advice for Mexico